Drinking Iced Tea During Pregnancy – Is It Safe?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Pregnancy is a very special as well as a very crucial period during which it is essential to monitor everything that you eat or drink.
-Indiscriminate consumption of food items could cause harm to the baby and affect your health too, which is why you should keep a close eye on what you eat and drink.
-Many food items and beverages have to be avoided during pregnancy or at least consumed in moderation.
+Indiscriminate consumption of food items could cause harm to the growing baby and affect your health too, which is why you should keep a close eye on what you eat and drink.
+Many food items and beverages have to be avoided during pregnancy time or at least consumed in moderation.
 If we talk about one of our favourite beverages, iced tea, it is a wonderfully refreshing drink, but it contains caffeine and sugar.
 Therefore, having iced tea during pregnancy can be a question a pregnant woman may come across, and we have the answer for you.
 Let’s read below to know the answer!

 Packaged or bottled iced tea contains sugar in large quantities which is not recommended during pregnancy.
 If you have been an avid lover of iced tea all your life, pregnancy could enhance this urge further, and you will have to guard against this.
 Instead, you could opt for home-made iced tea with reduced sugar content, or you could add honey instead of sugar.